egovernment/eregistrations/documentation/styles.md

 ### Responsiveness

-**Responsiveness** is achieved in eRegistration systems by [media-queries](https://github.com/egovernment/eregistrations/blob/master/css/form.css#L385), that are checking screen resolution.
+**Responsiveness** is achieved in eRegistrations systems by [media-queries](https://github.com/egovernment/eregistrations/blob/master/css/form.css#L385), that are checking screen resolution.
 No user-agent detecting is applied and needed.
 Responsive styles can only by applied this way.

 ***Mobile resolution*** is turned on when screen resolution is less than [**640px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L7).
 ***Minimum mobile resolution*** is set to [**320px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L8)